splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

 The Splunk OpenTelemetry Java agent has minimal impact on system performance when instrumenting Java Virtual Machine (JVM) applications.
 This page contains the latest performance overhead measurements, a description of the testing conditions, and instructions for repeating the tests in your own environment.

 .. caution:: Many factors affect performance results, including JVM configuration, transaction volume, deployment architecture, and hardware.
 These results represent reference information and do not represent performance in all environments.
-See :ref:`perf-overhead-java-setup` for more information.

 .. _java-perf-overhead-data:

 Overhead of the Java agent
 ===================================================

 The following tables compare the overhead for several system metrics across different usage scenarios.
-The latest version, 1.18.0, is also compared against the previous test version, 1.9.0.

 .. tabs::